Kidney and Renal Pelvis Cancer

 The kidneys are two reddish-brown organs, shaped like beans, located above the waist on each side of the spine.
 The renal pelvis is the inner, curved part of the kidney where urine collects.
 The kidneys filter blood and produce urine to remove waste products from the body.
 Urine collects in the renal pelvis and then moves down the ureters to the bladder, where it is stored.
 The kidneys also assist in controlling blood pressure and regulating red blood cell production.

-Each year in New York State about 2,600 men and over 1,400 women are diagnosed with cancer of the kidney and renal pelvis.
-Over 400 men and almost 250 women die from this disease each year in New York State.
+Each year in New York State almost 2,700 men and over 1,400 women are diagnosed with cancer of the kidney and renal pelvis.
+Over 400 men and at least 200 women die from this disease each year in New York State.

 Who gets kidney cancer?